femboyfin/dbdideas/survivor_perks.md

 ## [Pharmacy](<https://deadbydaylight.wiki.gg/wiki/Pharmacy>) 📉 🗑️

 - Increased rarity of the guaranteed Med-Kit to **Very Rare** *(was Rare)*
   - Emergency Med-Kits were originally chosen because they stood out for self-healing.
-As this is no longer the case and this is and otherwise weak perk, guaranteeing a purple Med-Kit which also incentivizes use of the perk altruistically should noticeably increase the strength of the perk without much risk.
+As this is no longer the case and this is an otherwise weak perk, guaranteeing a purple Med-Kit which also incentivizes use of the perk altruistically should noticeably increase the strength of the perk without much risk.
 - Now silences the audible range of all noises related to the Unlocking interaction **completely** *(was by -16 metres)*
   - Mild increase to the strength of an inherently low-benefit stat to increase perk strength
 - Now also Reduces the audible range of all noises related to the Rummaging interaction **completely**.